Blosc/python-blosc/COMPILING_WITH_WINDOWS_WHEELS.rst

                    1 File(s)          7.022 bytes
                    0 dirs  38.981.902.336 free bytes

-- The output shows the path of blosc.lib, so you can save the path of the directory where the wheel files are stored in a new variable.
+- The output shows the path of blosc.lib, but the directory lib is not the one where all the wheel files are stored.
+Then, you can save the path of the directory before lib in a new variable.
 In this case it would be:

 .. code-block:: console